monarch-initiative/mondo-curation-analysis/icd11-mappings/README.md

 - For ICD10 CURIEs: Find associated MONDO terms, then get their ICD11 mappings
 - Add a new column `ICD11_mappings` with comma-separated ICD11 CURIEs (empty string if no mappings found)

+The script looks for the input TSV in your current working directory, next to the script itself, or in `icd11-mappings/data/` (by filename) before raising an error.

 ### Example

 ```bash